I wrote! Reader NotesGo to section

-Almost all cultures have their version of what Argentines know as “empanada”: the Indians call it “chapati” (not exactly the same, but very similar), the Arabs “fatay” , the Mexicans “taco”, and, if we think about it a bit, the Italian “calzone” is a species of of giant empanada.
-In fact, it is so widespread because its composition is simple and perfect: a filling (which changes completely according to the culture) wrapped in a thin baked dough ( sautéñostyle) or fried in oil (style Tucuman).
-But what is the origin of the empanada as we know it?
+Almost all cultures have their version of what Argentines know as “empanada”: Indians call it “chapati” (not exactly the same, but it is very similar), Arabs “fatay” , the Mexicans “taco”, and, if we think about it a little, “calzone” Italian is a kind of giant empanada.
+In fact, it is something so widespread because its composition is simple and perfect - a filling (completely changing depending on the culture) wrapped in a thin baked dough (sauteño style) or fried in oil (Tucumano style).
+But, what is the origin of empanada as we know it?

-Between us remain outstanding disputes that form real “cracks”: the patty, baked or fried?
+Between us there are outstanding disputes that form real “cracks”: the pie, baked or fried?
 And if we choose meat: minced or cut by knife?
-With dad or without dad?
+Daddy or no potato?
 Raisins, yes or no?
-Either way, we all have a favorite: thanks to their almost total versatility, pies are suitable for any consumer.
-Carnivores have one and vegetarians have one.
-With spicy and without spicy.
-Pump or light.
+Be that as it may be, we all have a favorite: Thanks to their almost total versatility, empanadas are suitable for any consumer.
+Carnivores have one and vegetarians too.
+With spicy and no spicy.
+Bomb or light.
 Cold or hot.
-There’s for everyone.
-That’s why, when it comes to eating something rich and simple, we don’t doubt it: we think of empanadas, an essential meal for most Argentines.
+There is for everyone.
+So, when it comes to eating something rich and simple, we do not hesitate: we think about empanadas, a must-have meal for most Argentines.